Enumeration of meanders and Masur-Veech volumes: From arc systems and meanders to square-tiled surfaces

 Note that the two boundary components of the single horizontal cylinder do not intersect.
 Thus, the marked vertex uniquely defines the top boundary component and, hence, provides us with the canonical orientation of the waist curve of the single horizontal cylinder.

-Let us reconstruct the labeled pair of arc systems in the plane from a pillowcase cover of genus zero tiled with a single horizontal band of squares and having a marked vertex.
-If the marked vertex of the square tiling is a simple pole of the quadratic differential, there is a single vertical side of the square tiling adjacent to it, and the choice of the vertical side is canonical.
+Let us reconstruct the labeled pair of arc systems in the plane from a square-tiled surface of genus zero tiled with a single horizontal band of squares and having a marked vertex.
+If the marked vertex of the square tiling is a simple pole of the quadratic differential, there is a single vertical side of the square tiling incident to it, and the choice of the vertical side is canonical.
 If the marked vertex of the square tiling is a regular point of the quadratic differential, there are two adjacent vertical sides, so there are two ways to chose a distinguished vertical side which, generally, lead to two different arc systems.
-We say ``generally'' because it might happen that the pillowcase cover is particularly symmetric (like pillowcase covers associated to arc systems from Figure~\ref{fig:pairs:of:arc:systems}) and the resulting two arc systems are isomorphic.
+We say ``generally'' because it might happen that the square-tiled surface is particularly symmetric (like square-tiled surfaces associated to arc systems from Figure~\ref{fig:pairs:of:arc:systems}) and the resulting two arc systems are isomorphic.

-As soon as we are interested only in the asymptotic counting we can simply neglect this issue: the pillowcase covers with extra symmetries occur too rarely to affect the asymptotics.
+As soon as we are interested only in the asymptotic count we can simply neglect this issue: the square-tiled surfaces with extra symmetries occur too rarely to affect the asymptotics.
 To perform exact count we establish the following standard Convention.

-\begin{Convention} We always count a marked or non-marked pillowcase cover with a weight reciprocal to the order $|\Aut|$ of the automorphism group of the cover.
-In the current context we keep track of which sides of the pillowcase cover are horizontal and which ones are vertical, but we do not label either the sides or the vertices of the pillowcase cover.
+\begin{Convention} We always count a marked or non-marked square-tiled surface with a weight reciprocal to the order $|\Aut|$ of its automorphism group.
+In the current context we keep track of which sides of the square-tiled surface are horizontal and which ones are vertical, but we do not label either the sides or the vertices of the square-tiled surface.
 By definition, the automorphism group $\Aut$ acts by flat isometries sending horizontal (respectively vertical) sides of the tiling to horizontal (respectively vertical) sides and keeping the marked point (if any) fixed. \end{Convention}

-In particular, if we have a marked point at a regular vertex of a pillowcase cover, the automorphism group is either trivial or $\Z/2\Z$.
-If we have a marked point at a zero of degree $\degofz$ of a pillowcase cover, the automorphism group is a (usually trivial) subgroup of the cyclic group $\Z/(\degofz+2)\Z$.
+In particular, if we have a marked point at a regular vertex of a square-tiled surface, the automorphism group is either trivial or $\Z/2\Z$.
+If we have a marked point at a zero of degree $\degofz$ of a square-tiled surface, the automorphism group is a (usually trivial) subgroup of the cyclic group $\Z/(\degofz+2)\Z$.